petersem/posterr/README.md

 Check the container logs and see what they say.
 Ensure that there are no firewalls enabled that are blocking docker bridge networks.
 ### Container started but cannot access the app in a browser
 This could be that the default port `3000` is in use already.
 Try setting it to another port, like 9876.
+### The poster image doesn't load
+Try refreshing your browser.
+Images are cached locally and dependant on your internet speed, may take a few seconds to initially load.

 ## Support
 There is no official support for this product, however should you encounter issues, raise a defect on the github page and I will prioritise and address it.